Restaurant Listings

 PUB FARE

 Greg Schirf kicked off Utah’s craft beer boom when he opened the Beehive State’s first brewpub in 1988.
 Since then, Wasatch Brewery has earned countless awards and acclaim for its beers, as well as for its pub fare.
-Settle in with a West Coast India pale ale and enjoy menu items ranging from the house-made Bavarian pretzel, coconut shrimp, and hefeweizen fried calamari to fish-and-chips, plus dishes like the quinoa farro salad; rare, seared ahi tuna; and a fig and goat cheese pizza.
+Settle in with a West Coast India Pale Ale and enjoy menu items ranging from the housemade Bavarian pretzel, coconut shrimp, and hefeweizen fried calamari to classic pub items like fish-and-chips, plus dishes like the quinoa farro salad, seared ahi tuna, and a fig and goat cheese pizza.
 250 Main St, 435-649-0900, utahbeers.com $$ BR L D K O

 UNION PATISSERIE